aybarutcu/legal-crm-sprint0/docs/features/document/DOCUMENT-REQUEST-NAMES-UPDATE.md

 ## Overview

-Updated the `REQUEST_DOC_CLIENT` action configuration to use **document names** instead of MIME types.
+Updated the `REQUEST_DOC` action configuration to use **document names** instead of MIME types.
 This provides a more user-friendly approach where admins can specify what documents they need (e.g., "Copy of ID", "Passport Photocopy") rather than technical MIME types.

 ## Changes Made